noqqe/why-openbsd.rocks/content/fact/xenodm.md

 xenodm is a simplified fork of xdm, lightweight, more secure, rid of XDMCP support, because of many security vulnerabilities.
 It support only the BSDauth code used in OpenBSD.

-On OpenBSD 6.5, xenodm is absolutly necessary to start the X server, because it no longer has setuid rights enabled by default.
+On OpenBSD 6.5, xenodm is absolutely necessary to start the X server, because it no longer has setuid rights enabled by default.

 Details: